 Emergency shelters may be opened with the approach of a hurricane to South Carolina.
-Shelters should generally be used as a place of last resort, as individuals and families are encouraged to have emergency plans in place.
-These plans should include relatives or friends with whom you can stay or locations to which you will travel.
-In the event that you must use a shelter, there is one type: American Red Cross.
-In the event of a major disaster, monitor local media outlets for information about the nearest open shelter.
-During an evacuation, listen for emergency alerts on the radio and look for road signs for shelter information.
+Shelters should generally be used as a place of last resort.

+- Individuals and families are encouraged to have emergency plans in place.
+Include relatives or friends with whom you can stay or locations to which you will travel. - In the event of a major disaster, monitor local media outlets and Text "shelter" to 43362 and enter your Zip Code to get a list of of nearby shelter locations. - During an evacuation, listen for emergency alerts on the radio and look for road signs for shelter information.